Creative ways to use less plastic

 Want to go a step further?

-It’s great to use less plastic in order to remove toxins and waste from your life.
+It’s great to use less plastic in order to remove toxins and pursue a zero waste lifestyle.

 Did you know that there are lots of other things you can do to reduce harmful toxins in other areas of your life also?
-For more information, download my free guide on reducing toxins!
+For more information, download my free guide on reducing toxins below!